Chico Marx: Pronunciation and origin of name

-1929-1949: Films and Touring
+1929-1949: Films and touring

 When they later made films, as manager, Chico negotiated with the studios to get the brothers a percentage of a film's gross receipts—the first deal of its kind in Hollywood which has become common practice today.
 Furthermore, it was Chico's connection with Irving Thalberg, head of production at Metro-Goldwyn-Mayer, that led to Thalberg's signing the Brothers when they were in a career slump after Duck Soup (1933), the last of their films for Paramount.

 For a while in the 1930s and 1940s, Chico led a big band.
 Crooner Mel Tormé began his professional career singing with the Chico Marx Orchestra.

 Chico's chronic gambling addiction compelled him to continue working in show business long after his brothers had retired in comfort from their Hollywood income, and in the early 1940s, he found himself playing in the same small, cheap theater halls in which he had begun his career 30 years earlier.
 The Marx Brothers' film, A Night in Casablanca (1946), was produced after the team had officially retired and was made largely for Chico's financial benefit.
 Chico had filed for bankruptcy a few years prior.
 At around this time, the rest of the Marx brothers, finally aware of Chico's out-of-control gambling, took full control over his finances; they took all money away from Chico as he earned it and put him on an allowance to curb his constant betting and gambling.
 Chico stayed on the allowance until his death.

 1950s: Television

 Chico starred in ABC's 1950 comedy-variety series The College Bowl as a campus malt-shop owner who dispensed sodas and advice to the students.

-Through the 1950s, Chico occasionally appeared on a variety of television anthology shows and some television commercials, most notably with Harpo (and a cameo appearance by Groucho) in "The Incredible Jewelry Robbery", a pantomime episode of General Electric Theater in 1959; This was the final appearance of the three Marx Brothers.
+Through the 1950s, Chico occasionally appeared on a variety of television shows and commercials.
+Marx starred in The College Bowl, a musical-comedy series that was broadcast on ABC from October 2, 1950, to March 26, 1951.
+He also appeared with Harpo (and a cameo appearance by Groucho) in "The Incredible Jewelry Robbery", a pantomime episode of General Electric Theater in 1959; This was the final appearance of the three Marx Brothers.
 Chico's last public appearance was in 1960, playing cards on the television show Championship Bridge.
 He and his partner lost the game.